bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # desktop folder : folder

-Returns the desktop folder of the system domain
+Returns the desktop folder of the system domain.

 # developer docs folder : folder

-Returns the developer docs folder of the system domain
+Returns the developer docs folder of the system domain.

 # developer folder : folder

-Returns the developer folder of the system domain
+Returns the developer folder of the system domain.

 # developer help folder : folder

-Returns the developer help folder of the system domain
+Returns the developer help folder of the system domain.

 # device type : string